ikluft/prefvote/doc/PrefVote_YAML_input.md

 The test document/section YAML has a top-level hash where the keys are a voting method name, such as Core, STV, Schulze and RankedPairs.
-Within those entries are data trees which must match the internal data structures of the voting method, and will not be documented here.
+Within those entries are data trees which must match the internal data structures of the voting method, and as internal data will not be documented here.
+Each item of data is considered a separate test which the run data must match to pass.
+Also as test cases, each list and hash must have the correct number of members.

 (more detail in progress)